pmean/build-website/text/04/secondary-uses.md

 > federal regulations.
 There have been several examples of litigation
 > over commercialization of research products.
 >
 > **Greenberg v.
-Miami Children\'s Hospital**.
-Miami Children\'s applied
+Miami Children's Hospital**.
+Miami Children's applied
 > for a patent on some work derived from research performed by
 > volunteers.
 Some of these volunteers were upset because they freely
 > sacrificed their time and endured many inconveniences, risks, and
 > discomforts.
 They did this because they wanted to help other patients
-> with disease and not to enrich Miami Children\'s Hospital.
+> with disease and not to enrich Miami Children's Hospital.
 The court
-> held that failure to gain consent of patients on Canavan\'s disease on
+> held that failure to gain consent of patients on Canavan's disease on
 > the commercialization of research products represented unjust
 > enrichment.
 >